sonalkr2001/table/README.md

 # table
-create table of any given no
+create table of any given no in java